The Quantum Broom Paradox

 "Sacred mischief.
 It prevents patterns from becoming too rigid."

-The Coefficient in the Equation
+The Banana's Coefficient

 Productive Tension